CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/bps-great-equalizer.md

   - title: Featured Analysis
     url: "/featured-analysis/"
     local: true
-  - current: BPS Operating Budget
+  - current: Schools as the Great Equalizer
   - published: 4/11/18
 - intro:
-  - title: BPS operating budget
+  - title: Schools as the Great Equalizer
     short_desc: >
       A cornerstone of Mayor Walsh’s FY19 budget is the investment in public education.
 Since taking office, Mayor Walsh has increased spending by $170 million, and results are showing.
 Graduation rates are at a historic high and Boston Public Schools has more high performing schools than ever before.
     description: >